Promoting Equality: Statement of Intent

 To successfully match pupil ability to the curriculum there are some actions we may take to achieve this:

-Ensure that all teaching staff are aware of and sensitive to the needs of all pupils, teaching pupils in a way that is more appropriate to their needs.
+- Ensure that all teaching staff is aware of and sensitive to the needs of all pupils, teaching pupils in a way that is more appropriate to their needs.